manriquep/Credit_Risk_Analysis/README.md

 **Summary**

-Easy Ensemble AdaBoost Classifier is the most effective ML model providing the best f1 score which balances accuracy and precision to consider the score.
-Precision is found to be low for all the models.
+EasyEnsembleClassifier is the most effective.
+It Provides the highest Score for all Risk loans.
+In General, above the 90% of the current analysis, utlizing EasyEnsembleClassifier will perform a High-Risk loan precision as a great value for the overall analysis.

-Recommendation would be to use the Easy Ensemble AdaBoost Classifier as it classified the most true positives.
+Recommendation would be to use the Easy Ensemble Classifier as it classified the most true positives.